The Learning Lab

 8. Remember Why It’s Important

 When developing your soft skills, it’s easy to stray away from the reasons why they’re important.
-This can lead to a lack of motivation and stunts in your professional growth.
+This can lead to a lack of motivation and stunt your professional growth.
 Soft skills are so near and dear to my heart because they are the skills that will set you apart from the next person.
 Generally speaking, there are 1000’s of people who have the same hard skills as you have.
 They can produce the same numbers, within the same time frame, just as efficiently as you can.
 It’s the soft skills that make you different and special in the eyes of an organization.
 Grow those skills, continue to develop them, and stay on track because they are what ultimately makes you, you.

 The primary purpose of LEARNsynx articles and webinars is education and sharing information. allsynx does not guarantee the accuracy or sufficiency of the information provided.
 The contents of the articles and webinars do not constitute professional, medical, legal or parenting advice.
 They are not legal interpretations, an endorsement and are not statements of allsynx’s policies.
 Views, information and opinions expressed in the comments section are solely those of the individuals involved and do not necessarily represent the views of allsynx. allsynx reserves the right to remove any comments that conflict with allsynx’s Terms of Use.